Aging in dogs: Signs your dog is getting old and how to help them

 5. Becoming forgetful

 According to the Journal of Veterinary Internal Medicine, canine dementia (properly called ‘canine cognitive dysfunction’ or CCD) affects somewhere between 1 in 10 and 1 in 2 dogs over the age of 8, becoming more common as dogs get older.
-Symptoms include forgetfulness, anxiety, changes in behaviour, and changes in sleep-wake pattern.
-Developing CCD is definitely a sign that your dog has reached his senior years.

 Many dogs can improve with treatment using brain-boosting supplements.
 You can also keep your dog’s brain active by playing games and giving food puzzles – the canine equivalent of a Sudoku.
+Check out our list of the best dog puzzle toys to see what's out there.

 6. Weight changes

-You may also notice your dog’s shape changing as they age.
 One of the signs your dog is getting old is that their metabolism slows down, making it easier for them to gain weight, and they’ll start to lay down fat at the expense of muscle.
 Conversely, elderly dogs might have less of an appetite and be less efficient at digestion, causing them to lose weight.
 Many diseases of old age can cause weight loss, although arthritis can cause dogs to become reluctant to exercise, causing weight gain.

 7. Getting out of breath

-This may be due to chronic lung conditions, heart changes, anaemia, or pain and stiffness causing reduced mobility.
+This could be due to chronic lung conditions, heart changes, anaemia, or pain and stiffness causing reduced mobility.
 All of these are conditions for the vet to diagnose, so it’s best to book a check-up to make sure all is well.

-8. Going grey
+8. Going gray

 There are lots of possible signs that your dog is getting old to look out for, but ultimately, you’re the one that knows your dog best.
 Whilst aging changes are inevitable, it’s best to visit the vet if any changes worry you, as many are signs of underlying diseases.